109

 Reading Debut Fiction: why you should take a chance on a new author

-Quite a while ago, I read a blog post about debut fiction.
-The blogger had been at a conference where some panelists told hopeful authors, “We can’t sell you as debut authors if no one is buying debut fiction.
+Quite a while ago, I read article about debut fiction.
+The writer had been at a conference where some panelists told hopeful authors, “We can’t sell you as debut authors if no one is buying debut fiction.
 If you want to get published, do your part and buy some books written by people like you.”
+Well, I do my best to do that–and here’s why you should also take a chance on a debut novelist.

 Why Take a Chance on a New Author?

 I’m like most people—if I’m browsing at a bookstore, I tend to gravitate towards the books whose authors names I recognize.
-Especially if I’m in a huge store like Chapters where I hardly know where to start looking.
+Especially if I’m in a huge bookstore where I hardly know where to start looking.
 It’s safest to grab a book by an author I’ve read and loved than to take a chance on someone I’ve never heard of before.

 Yet as I thought about that, I also thought about all the debut books I’ve read lately—and really liked.
 Probably top of my list is Bonnie Grove’s Talking to the Dead, an amazing debut novel about a young woman working through the grief of losing her husband.
 Susan Young di Biagi’s debut novel Cibou also jumps to mind as an excellent work of historical fiction by a new author.
 I’ll definitely be looking for more work by these authors.